cloudtruth/interposer/README.md

 be incomplete simulations and can lead to a false sense of security, however by using hybrid testing, you no longer have to worry about that.
 Even better, the provided recording system includes a way to automatically redact secrets and still be able to play back.
+If a live test against a service takes minutes, it will only take seconds when played back.

 ## TL;DR;